sh107/transmart-xnat-connector/README.md

 # Prerequisite

-It is essential to set up tranSMART before deploy the tranSMART-XNAT plugin.
+It is essential to set up tranSMART before deploy the tranSMART-XNAT Connector.

 For installation of tranSMART, please visit [here](https://wiki.transmartfoundation.org/display/TSMTGPL/tranSMART+1.2+INSTALLATION+NOTES+ON+UBUNTU) for more detail.